For media inquiries or high-resolution images of staff members, please email us, or call us at (415) 321-1700.

 Stephanie Mencimer is a senior reporter in Mother Jones’ Washington bureau.
 A Utah native and graduate of a crappy public university not worth mentioning, she has spent several years hanging out with angry white people who occasionally don tricorne hats and come to lunch meetings heavily armed.

-Samantha Michaels is a senior reporter at Mother Jones.
+Samantha Michaels is a senior reporter at Mother Jones who writes about the criminal justice system.
 Before coming to San Francisco, she worked as a journalist in Burma and Indonesia.
 Her writing has been published by the Atlantic, Global Post, and Outside, among others.
 Got a tip?
-Reach her at email@example.com, and follow her on Twitter @sjmichaels.
+Reach her at firstname.lastname@example.org, and follow her on Twitter @sjmichaels.

-Liliana Miramontes is Mother Jones’s communications and impact coordinator and is based in the Los Angeles area.
+Liliana Miramontes is Mother Jones’ communications and impact coordinator and is based in the Los Angeles area.

 Daniel Moattar edits and writes for Mother Jones on money, work, justice, policing, and movement politics.
 He used to be MoJo’s research editor, managing its fellowships and heading research teams.
 He has reported for the Guardian, the American Prospect, Vice, and other outlets, and published reviews and essays in Guernica, the Baffler, and the Nation.
 Contact him at email@example.com or on Twitter.